Call us for a FREE case review 225-647-1700

 It’s advisable to hire a Louisiana truck accident attorney as soon as possible after the accident.
 An attorney can help navigate the complexities of your case, including dealing with insurance companies, investigating the accident, and ensuring compliance with all legal deadlines.

 In Gonzales, LA, you can typically obtain a copy of your accident report from the local police department that responded to the accident scene.
-For accidents that occurred within city limits, this would likely be the Gonzales Police Department.
-You may need to provide details of the accident, such as the date, your last name, or the report number to request a copy of the report.
+For accidents that occurred within city limits, this would likely be the Gonzales Police Department .
+The department is located at 415 E. Cornview Road, and its non-emergency phone number is (225) 647-7511.

 Gauthier Amedee understands the uncertainty a truck accident injury can cause.
 Let us help you seek justice.
 Our team can handle the intricacies of your case so that you don’t have to.
 Don’t try to navigate this complicated process alone.
 Speak to a qualified Gonzales truck accident attorney for free at Gauthier Amedee.